 When I was called into the courtroom for the my case’s trial, I was greeted by a tall, handsome African American assistant district attorney.
 He would be acting as prosecutor.
 He said, “Hi, Mrs. Washburn.
 I can’t do this.
 I’m a former student.”
 He added, “I like you, and I’d be biased.”
 He announced to the judge that I was his former AP English teacher.
 Initially, I hadn’t recognized him, as over a decade had passed since he’d been in my classroom, and his face had matured and was now graced with a beard.
 He was also dressed in a well-fitting black suit, rather than the athletic gear he’d sported in high school.
 He told me that he would try to find another attorney to take the case that day and that I should go back to my private room and continue knitting.
 I had to wonder what the judge, attorneys, and other onlookers thought about my special privilege and about the whole “knitting” business.

 After more time spent working on my swatch and a two-hour lunch break, when I ate at a nearby deli and then stowed my knitting bag in my car, I returned to the courthouse.
 I was ready to get this show on the road and didn’t want to deal with any potential mishaps going through security for a second time.
 Rather than return to my private room, I took a seat in the now sparsely populated courtroom, where a young, tall, and smiling female attorney introduced herself and took me to a private room for a few moments to ask me a few questions.
 She also informed me not to be nervous about speaking in public.
-Not a problem for someone who taught high school for 24 years.
+Not a problem for someone who had taught high school for 24 years.
 I was just a little unsure about what words I would use to discuss anatomical details, but I kept my concerns to myself.

 The young attorney whom I’d taught, stayed in the courtroom for the proceedings, and as I identified the defendant as the perpetrator and discussed his drive-by exposure, I kept calm and composed on one level, but on another I was anticipating that he would interject with some humorous and inappropriate remark—as high school students are wont to do.
-I knew that he was now a grown-up, but I when I gave descriptive details about the incident, images of him in his desk in my classroom, where seats were arranged in a U, and where humorous retorts ricocheted around as we discussed literature and life.
+I knew that he was now a grown-up, but I when I gave descriptive details about the incident, images of him in his desk in my classroom, where seats were arranged in a U and where humorous retorts ricocheted around as we discussed literature and life, crossed my mind.
 It was difficult to refrain from looking at my former student or from adding a humorous quip to my testimony.

 Despite the defense attorney’s efforts to flummox me by questioning small details, the defendant was found guilty.
 My knitting needles and I had their day in court.
 A sense of exhaustion from that Monday at the courthouse lingered throughout the whole of last week, but I’ve also experienced a sense that I can still find humor and human connection in difficult situations.